The Three Musketeers (1973 live-action film): Filming

-The movie ended up being shot in Spain over seventeen weeks.
-Locations included Segovia, where Lester had made A Funny Thing Happened on the Way to the Forum.
+The movie was shot in Spain over seventeen weeks.
+Locations included Segovia (where Lester had made A Funny Thing Happened on the Way to the Forum), Aranjuez, Toledo and Madrid.

-Lester says the producers assembled twenty minutes of footage and sold the film to 20th Century Fox.
+Lester says the producers assembled 20 minutes of footage and sold the film to 20th Century Fox.

 Lester says Michel Legrand "had about a week and a half" to write the music.

 Reception

 Critical response

-On Rotten Tomatoes the film has an approval rating of 88% based on reviews from 16 critics.
+On Rotten Tomatoes, the film has an approval rating of 90% based on reviews from 20 critics.

-Variety gave the film a positive review, and wrote: "The Three Musketeers take very well to Richard Lester’s provocative version that does not send it up but does add comedy to this adventure tale."
+Variety gave the film a positive review, and wrote, "The Three Musketeers take very well to Richard Lester's provocative version that does not send it up but does add comedy to this adventure tale."
 They praised the various performances, but noted that although Dunaway is underused she gets to make up for it in the sequel.

-Vincent Canby of The New York Times wrote: "Mr. Lester seems almost exclusively concerned with action, preferably comic, and one gets the impression after a while that he and his fencing masters labored too long in choreographing the elaborate duels.
+Vincent Canby of The New York Times observed, "Mr. Lester seems almost exclusively concerned with action, preferably comic, and one gets the impression after a while that he and his fencing masters labored too long in choreographing the elaborate duels.
 They're interesting to watch, though they are without a great deal of spontaneity."

 Awards and nominations

-Salkind Clause
+Salkind clause

-The film was originally intended to be an epic which ran for three hours including an intermission, but during production, it was determined the film could not make its announced release date in that form, so a decision was made to split the longer film into two shorter features, the second part becoming 1974's The Four Musketeers.
+The film was intended to be an epic that ran for three hours, including an intermission, but during production, it was determined the film could not make its announced release date in that form, so a decision was made to split the longer film into two shorter features, the second part becoming 1974's The Four Musketeers.

-Though some actors knew of this decision earlier than others, by the time of the Paris premiere all had been informed.
-Screenwriter George MacDonald Fraser records the evening, "That not all the actors knew about this I didn't discover until the Paris premiere, which began with a dinner for the company at Fouquet's and concluded in the small hours with a deafening concert in what appeared to be the cellar of some ancient Parisian structure (the Hotel de Ville, I think).
+Some actors knew of this decision earlier than others, and by the time of the Paris premiere, all had been informed.
+Screenwriter George MacDonald Fraser records the evening: "That not all the actors knew about this I didn't discover until the Paris premiere, which began with a dinner for the company at Fouquet's and concluded in the small hours with a deafening concert in what appeared to be the cellar of some ancient Parisian structure (the Hotel de Ville, I think).
 Charlton Heston knew, for when we discussed it before dinner he shrugged philosophically and remarked: 'Two for the price of one.'"
-This incensed the actors and crew, since they were being paid for one film, and their original contracts made no mention of a second feature, resulting in lawsuits being filed to receive compensation for salaries associated with the sequel.
+This change incensed the actors and crew because they were being paid for one film, and their original contracts made no mention of a second feature, resulting in lawsuits being filed to receive compensation for salaries associated with the sequel.

-This led to the Screen Actors Guild requiring all future actors' contracts to include what has become known as the "Salkind clause" (named after producers Alexander and Ilya Salkind), which stipulates that single productions cannot be split into film instalments without prior contractual agreement.
+This led to the Screen Actors Guild requiring all future actors' contracts to include what has become known as the "Salkind clause" (named after producers Alexander and Ilya Salkind), which stipulates that single productions cannot be split into film installments without prior contractual agreement.

 Sequels

-The Four Musketeers was released the following year, with footage originally intended to combine with this film's to be part of a much longer film.
+The Four Musketeers was released the following year, with footage intended to combine with this film's to be part of a much longer film.

 In 1989, much of the cast and crew of the original returned to film The Return of the Musketeers, loosely based on Dumas' 1845 novel Twenty Years After.